-Report: CNN Settles Suit with Covington Catholic Student Nick Sandmann
+CNN Settles Suit with Covington Catholic Student Nick Sandmann

-CNN has agreed to settle a $275 million lawsuit brought by Covington Catholic student Nick Sandmann over the network’s coverage of a confrontation involving himself and his classmates and a Native American man during a school trip to Washington, D.C., last year, FOX 19 reported Tuesday.
+CNN has agreed to settle a $275 million lawsuit brought by Covington Catholic student Nick Sandmann over the network’s coverage of a confrontation involving himself and his classmates and a Native American man during a school trip to Washington, DC, last year, FOX 19 reported Tuesday.

 The terms of the settlement were not publicized during the hearing at the federal courthouse in Covington, Kentucky.
 Sandmann sought $800 million in damages from CNN, the Washington Post, and NBC Universal.
-Lawsuit again the latter news outlets are still pending.
+Lawsuits against the latter news outlets are still pending.

 “This case will be tried not one minute earlier or later than when it is ready,” Lin Wood, an attorney for the student, said of the lawsuits.

-Note: UPDATE — 4:50 PM: A CNN spokesperson confirmed to the Cincinnati Enquirer that the network has settled a lawsuit with Covington Catholic student Nick Sandmann.
-Read Breitbart News’s original report below.